run-ai/docs/docs/Researcher/best-practices/From-Bare-Metal-to-using-Docker-Images.md

 Any code has code dependencies.
 These libraries must be installed for the code to run.
 As the code is changing, so do the dependencies.

-ML Code is typically python and python dependencies are typically declared together in a single <em>requirements.txt</em> file which is saved together with the code.
+ML Code is typically python and python dependencies are typically declared together in a single ``requirements.txt`` file which is saved together with the code.

-The best practice is to have your docker startup script (see below) run this file using <em>pip install -r requirements.txt</em>.
+The best practice is to have your docker startup script (see below) run this file using ``pip install -r requirements.txt``.
 This allows the flexibility of adding and removing code dependencies dynamically.

 ## ML Lifecycle: Build and Train